How To Measure Your Windows For Replacement

 Let’s assume you are confident that you can get the job done right.
-There are several ways to measure windows – from the inside, the outside, the rough opening, etc. We are going to assume that you are replacing windows that already exist in the home.
+There are several ways to measure windows: from the inside, the outside, the rough opening, etc. We are going to assume that you are replacing windows that already exist in the home.
 In that case, we will give you two options for measurements.
 The first is from the inside, the second from the outside.
 Ideally, we would like to receive both measurements unless we will be doing the installation.

-When measuring from the outside, you will want to measure the dimensions from the OUTSIDE of the brick moulding.
-That is the trim that goes around the outside of the window.
+When measuring from the outside, you will want to measure the dimensions from the OUTSIDE of the brick moulding (the trim that goes around the outside of the window).
 Again, measure in three places, and provide the smallest number.
 You will also need to provide us with the jamb width.
-Windows come standard at 4 ½” to 6 ½” depending the wall thickness.
+Windows come standard at 4 ½” to 6 ½” depending on the wall thickness.
 This is standard because the wall frame is usually built from either 2×4 or 2×6 lumber.
 Then add the drywall which is ½” and the sheathing on the exterior, which is also ½”.
 If you have an older home, or if you have done renovations on the wall, this number might be different.
 Simply measure the distance from the outside of the sheathing to the inside of the drywall in the window opening.
 This can be a bit tricky if the window is still in place, so don’t be afraid to call for help in determining this number.